origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
 `editableLayers` | Layers that will we handled as editable layers.
 The name of the layer is used as identifier to get the settings for the layer as defined in layers.
+Can also be configured on a per layer basis.
 `autoForm` | If set to true, the attribute form will be displayed automatically after a feature has been drawn.
 Default is false.
 `isActive` | option to set if the editor toolbar should be opened and activated by default.
 Default is false.
 `snap` | option to enable/disable snapping.
 Default is true.